franleplant/require-less/README.md

 ### Whats different about this Browserify less transform?

-The rest of Css and Less Browserify transforms point to appending the CSS into the head as a Style element.
+The rest of Css and Less Browserify transforms point to `head.appendChild('<style>' + your_css + '</style>')`.

-This transform will generate a single separate file `compiled.css` that will contain the compiled content of all the `.less` files and their dependencies.
+This transform will generate a stream with your compiled css and an interface to piping transforms into it so you can do what every you like.

 #### Example